Commonfare-net/secrets/resources/public/static/README.md

 lein ring server
 ```

-This command will open a browser pointing on the service running on localhost port 8000
+This command will open a browser pointing on the service running locally on http://localhost:3000

 To start only a web server for the application, but no browser, run: `server-headless`